 Location, location, location.

 Has one of the hens got a beautiful living room with space for the whole crew?
 Perfect, ask her if she’ll consider hosting.
-If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.
+If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here for her hen party and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.

 Dress the part